Cheap travel money tips

 Chase's own webpage where you can open its current account

-Fee-free spending and cash withdrawals worldwide, plus activate 1% cashback for 12 months.
+Fee-free spending and cash withdrawals worldwide, plus 1% cashback for at least a year.
 Unlike the credit cards above, Chase only runs a 'soft' credit check when you apply – so there's no permanent mark on your credit report.
+To use Chase, you'll need a device with at least iOS 14.1 or Android 8.1.

-If you're thinking of switching to Chase, or using it as your main bank account, read our full Chase review
+If you're thinking of switching to Chase, or using it as your main bank account, read our Chase review.

 - No fees on spending or at ATMs